 Cary Morin’s sixth release, When I Rise, follows close on the heels of an international tour that spanned the U.S. and reached as far as Italy, France, and Germany.
 Born as a Crow tribal member and son of an air force officer in Billings, Montana, he spent the bulk of his youth in Great Falls, where he “cut his teeth” picking guitar standards at neighborhood get-togethers, before relocating to Northern Colorado in the ’80s.
-Corey’s musical career hit the ground running with The Atoll, a band he founded in 1989 and that toured nationally, gaining a devoted following.
-Cary plays with Los Lobos at Washington’s Fri, Feb 1, 2019, @ 6:30 PM.
+Cary’s musical career hit the ground running with The Atoll, a band he founded in 1989, and that toured nationally, gaining a devoted following.
+Cary plays with Los Lobos at Washington’s Fri, Feb 1, 2019, at 6:30 PM.

-Cary says, “as I age, I care less really about what other people are thinking and I’m like, I’ve just really cared about this and I’m going to put it out there and when I was younger, I’d be like, oh, I can’t put that out there.
+Cary says, “as I age, I care less really about what other people are thinking, and I’m like, I’ve just really cared about this, and I’m going to put it out there, and when I was younger, I’d be like, oh, I can’t put that out there.
 That’s so vulnerable.” he adds, “I don’t feel like I’m ever topped out.
-There are so many great guitar players out there that I have met, and especially around just in Fort Collins, that do wonderful things and I think they continue to expand their knowledge as well.
+There are so many great guitar players out there that I have met, and especially around just in Fort Collins, that do wonderful things, and I think they continue to expand their knowledge as well.
 But we all kind of go in different directions.
-Some guys are really into like jazz and fusion music and some guys are like way into country music and things that go sort of in that direction and I think I tend to stay on the acoustic side of things and any more.”
+Some guys are really into like jazz and fusion music, and some guys are like way into country music, and things that go sort of in that direction, and I think I tend to stay on the acoustic side of things and any more.”